imdvz/AskJeffrey/README.md

 Open: `http://localhost:8501`

-Paste your **Groq API key** in the sidebar and start asking questions.
+Paste your **OpenAI API key** in the sidebar and start asking questions.

 ---